 These days, some types of exercises have been gaining notorious fame and popularity due to its high effects on mood.
 We know that winter can be a quite challenging season, energy and mood-wise.
 So if you need an extra push to keep up your health goals, shove stress away and maintain your energy levels up, here are four science-backed mood-boosting exercises what you can give a try (with a bonus tip for the best-rated studios in Amsterdam).

 If you are feeling blue, get your yoga mattress ready.
+Yoga brings many benefits for both body and mind.
 A study from 2010 measured the anxiety levels and mood of people who practised yoga for 1 hour, 3 days per week, for 12 weeks.
 In the end, they matched the results with people who practised walking for the same amount of time.

 The results showed that the Yogis had greater improvement in mood and anxiety levels.
 This is because Yoga is found to be associated with increased levels of GABA, an amino acid that may help reduce anxiety.
 It also promotes mental well-being due to the integration between body and mind.

 Other studies also found that practising Yoga may enhance strength and flexibility, reduce stress, and depression, improve sleeping, and contribute to overall well-being and quality of life.